vsapsai/ukraine_map_data/README.md

 2. If you are familiar with D3.js, just grab `ukraine.json` and go ahead, create visualizations you want.

+If you are unsatisfied with the provided data, please read [Data Preprocessing Guide](docs/data_preprocessing.md) which explains how to prepare your own dataset.

 ## Copyright / License